Nek5000/NekDoc/source/tutorials/multi_rans.rst

 A no-slip boundary condition is  specified on all walls and the corresponding values of :math:`k` and :math:`\tau` on the walls is zero.
 A constant non-dimensional temperature :math:`T^*=1` is specified at the inlet and a non-dimensional heat flux of :math:`q'' =1` is applied on the pin walls from half axial length of the bundle.
 An insulated wall condition is specified on all remaining boundaries.
-A Prandtl number of 0.005 was chosen corresponding to liquid Sodium.
+A Prandtl number of 0.005 was chosen corresponding to liquid Sodium and an increased turbulent Prandtl number was chosen to account for turbulent mixing.

 .. _tab:nb_BC: